Compare Commercial Mortgages

 What is a commercial mortgage?

-A commercial mortgage is a loan secured on a fully or semi-commercial property.
-Commercial mortgages can be used to purchase business premises or to acquire an existing business.
-Examples include a shopping centre, an office building, an industrial warehouse, or a block of apartments.
+A commercial mortgage is a loan secured against a fully or semi-commercial property.
+Commercial mortgages can be used to purchase business premises, expand operations, or acquire an existing business.
+Examples of commercial properties include shopping centres, office buildings, industrial warehouses, and blocks of apartments.

 Why is it important to compare commercial mortgages?